Date: August 16th 2018 Author: Patrick Gilligan

 Bars are also turning to technology to streamline customer experience and understand their businesses better.

-One piece of tech that’s becoming vital for bar managers is a point of sale (POS) system.
-POS systems take the place of an old-fashioned till and allow you to process transactions much faster.
+One piece of tech that’s becoming vital for bar managers is an iPad POS system.
+These modern systems take the place of an old-fashioned till and allow you to process transactions much faster and easier.

 As well as this, they collect a wealth of data on each and every order you take, and generate analytics based on this data.